As residents get older, they may wonder about senior apartments and whether they should consider moving into one.

 The United States Administration on Aging office can assist you with looking for senior apartments.
 It provides numerous listings of apartments located in different areas.
 If you are interested in low-income housing, representatives can guide you and provide you with accurate information regarding the eligibility requirements and income guidelines needed to obtain HUD rentals.

 You can also find listings in rental magazines or newspapers and online through various real estate websites.
-Most of these websites, such as Realtor.com and Zillow.com, allow you to filter your search to find the best suitable housing.
+Most of these websites, such as Realtor.com and Zillow.com, allow you to filter your search to find a suitable housing.